The Best Things To Do in Downtown Manhattan

 The spacious and comfortable rooms are the ideal starting point for a trip to New York, no matter your preferences.
 From dining and drinking to shopping and sightseeing, the Hotel NobleDEN is sure not to disappoint.

-see WebsiteAdd to myNY added16 Off Soho Suites
+see WebsiteAdd to myNY added -

 2 Stars | Each of the modern suites has a chic living room with a flat-screen TV, a dining area and a sofa bed.
 For all gym fans among you, there is a fitness centre which you can use free of charge.